Nemeh998/reading-note/JavaScript.md

 ![j](https://www.infragistics.com/community/cfs-file/__key/communityserver-blogs-components-weblogfiles/00-00-00-09-43/dev_2D00_tools_2D00_ignite_2D00_ui_2D00_javascript_2D00_part11.jpg)

+### what is the scrpit
++ A script is a series of instructions that the computer can follow in order to achieve a goal.
+Each time the script runs, it might only use a subset of all the instructions.
++ Computers approach tasks in a different way than humans, so your instructions must let the computer solve the task prggrammatically.
++ To approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete that task (a flowchart can help).
+### EXAMPLES OF JAVASCRIPT IN THE BROWSER
++ Access the content of the page
++ Modify the content of the page
++ Program rules or instructions the browser can follow
++ React to events triggered by the user or browser

  # An expression
 >* ### there are two types of expressions.
 |  In order for a variable to be useful, it needs to begiven a value.
 As you have seen, this is done using the assignment operator (the equals sign). |